Beyond-Better/bb/README.md

 ## Use Cases

-BBai excels in various scenarios:
+Beyond Better (BB) excels in various scenarios:

 - **Code Refactoring**: Analyze and improve code across an entire project.
 - **Documentation Updates**: Keep your docs in sync with code changes.